 Who will be the supplier?

-The City solicited bids and selected Integrys Energy Services, Inc. because they offered the greatest savings and quality customer service.
-Integrys has operated aggregation programs in 70 other communities in Illinois.
+The City selected Integrys Energy Services, Inc. based on their competitive rates and quality customer service.
+Integrys has served the City’s program since February 2013, and has operated aggregation programs in more than 70 other communities in Illinois.

 How can I find out more information?